Red-hot Flames take down Wild again 5-1 for 12th win in 13

 Jacob Markstrom made 32 saves for the win.
 He was also in net when Calgary routed the Wild 7-3 at home on Saturday.

+“We knew they were going to come out strong tonight,” Mangiapane said.
+“Obviously they’re a good team.
+We just had to worry about ourselves and be prepared and build off our game.”

-Minnesota coach Dean Evason said his team was “embarrassed” in that defeat, but the Wild were unable to respond.
+Minnesota coach Dean Evason said his team was “embarrassed” on Saturday, but the Wild were unable to respond.
 Their losing streak reached four games, including two straight to the Flames.

+“Every team goes through something like this.
+You just have to get out of it,” captain Jared Spurgeon said.
+“We’re sticking together in there and the only way to do it is together.”

 Tkachuk, who scored twice against Minnesota on Saturday, opened the scoring for the high-powered Calgary offense.
 The winger beat goalie Cam Talbot just 1:12 into the first period for his 27th goal of the season.